Distillation: Fractional distillation

 For many cases, the boiling points of the components in the mixture will be sufficiently close that Raoult's law must be taken into consideration.
-Therefore, fractional distillation must be used in order to separate the components by repeated vaporization-condensation cycles within a packed fractionating column.
+Therefore, fractional distillation must be used to separate the components by repeated vaporization-condensation cycles within a packed fractionating column.
 This separation, by successive distillations, is also referred to as rectification.

 As the solution to be purified is heated, its vapors rise to the fractionating column.
 As it rises, it cools, condensing on the condenser walls and the surfaces of the packing material.
 Here, the condensate continues to be heated by the rising hot vapors; it vaporizes once more.
-However, the composition of the fresh vapors are determined once again by Raoult's law.
+However, the composition of the fresh vapors is determined once again by Raoult's law.
 Each vaporization-condensation cycle (called a theoretical plate) will yield a purer solution of the more volatile component.
 In reality, each cycle at a given temperature does not occur at exactly the same position in the fractionating column; theoretical plate is thus a concept rather than an accurate description.

 More theoretical plates lead to better separations.
-A spinning band distillation system uses a spinning band of Teflon or metal to force the rising vapors into close contact with the descending condensate, increasing the number of theoretical plates.
+A spinning band distillation system uses a spinning band of PTFE or metal to force the rising vapors into close contact with the descending condensate, increasing the number of theoretical plates.

 Steam distillation

 Like vacuum distillation, steam distillation is a method for distilling compounds which are heat-sensitive.
-The temperature of the steam is easier to control than the surface of a heating element, and allows a high rate of heat transfer without heating at a very high temperature.
+The temperature of the steam is easier to control than the surface of a heating element and allows a high rate of heat transfer without heating at a very high temperature.
 This process involves bubbling steam through a heated mixture of the raw material.
 By Raoult's law, some of the target compound will vaporize (in accordance with its partial pressure).
 The vapor mixture is cooled and condensed, usually yielding a layer of oil and a layer of water.

-Steam distillation of various aromatic herbs and flowers can result in two products; an essential oil as well as a watery herbal distillate.
+Steam distillation of various aromatic herbs and flowers can result in two products: an essential oil as well as a watery herbal distillate.
 The essential oils are often used in perfumery and aromatherapy while the watery distillates have many applications in aromatherapy, food processing and skin care.